 Desperados: Wanted Dead or Alive

 Cooper’s crew has a diverse array of skills, which the player needs to learn how to utilize in real-time scenarios.
-The game is mostly geared towards stealthy playstyle, with a lot of options allowing you to create a diversion, eliminate enemies quietly, or simply sneak around.
+Like its successors, the game is geared towards stealthy playstyle, with a lot of options allowing you to create a diversion, eliminate enemies quietly, or simply sneak around.
 There’s a lot of room for creative solutions, and in the worst case you can always try to shoot your way out.

 Key features |